grafana/agent/docs/sources/static/configuration/create-config-file.md

 source of metrics if you are running multiple Grafana Agents across multiple machines.

-Full configuration options can be found in the [configuration reference][configure].
+Full configuration options can be found in the [configuration reference](ref:configure).

 ## Prometheus config/migrating from Prometheus